Princeton Writing Program

 The Writing Seminars

 Each year, the Princeton Writing Program offers over 100 Writing Seminars of 12 students each on a wide variety of topics, from mythic traditions to immigration policy, environmental ethics, and consumer culture.
-Every Princeton freshman, without exception, is required to complete a Writing Seminar in fulfillment of the University writing requirement.
+Every first-year student at Princeton, without exception, is required to complete a Writing Seminar in fulfillment of the University writing requirement.

-Writing Seminar faculty number 35-40 each year and include post-doctoral lecturers recruited in a national search to teach in the Program, as well as Princeton graduate students in the final stage of dissertation-writing, departmental faculty, and qualified administrators.
+Writing Seminar faculty number 35-40 each year and include post-doctoral lecturers recruited in a national search to teach in the Program, as well as Princeton graduate students in the final stage of dissertation-writing, departmental faculty and researchers, and qualified administrative partners.
 For lecturers, the course load is typically two seminars per term, usually on the same topic; for graduate student fellows, it’s one seminar per term; for all others, it’s one seminar per academic year.
 The teaching staff is among the most disciplinarily diverse of any program in the country.
-Each seminar is strongly writing-centered and grounds itself in an interdisciplinary theme that draws on the instructor’s expertise.
+Each seminar is strongly writing-centered and revolves around a topic that can be explored through a wide range of evidence, methodologies, and scholarship.
+The instructor guides students in that exploration to develop motivated research questions and respond with persuasive, original analysis. .
 In this way, students are given a compelling occasion to practice the strategies and techniques of college-level argument.

-Writing Seminar faculty design their own Writing Seminars according to shared curricular guidelines, as follows:
+Writing Seminar faculty design their own Writing Seminars according to shared curricular guidelines, summarized here:

 - Writing Seminars meet for two 80-minute periods per week.
-In class, students discuss readings (often in terms of writing), receive instruction on key writing skills, and examine their own writing in draft workshops and small groups.
+In class, students discuss source materials and readings (often in terms of writing), receive instruction on key writing skills, and examine their own writing in draft workshops and small groups.
 Classes are designed to engage students as actively as possible.

 - Unlike most other courses, which are organized primarily around readings, Writing Seminars are organized primarily around writing, totaling about 30 finished pages.
-The major assignments include (i) a short argument engaging 1-3 sources (5-6 pp.), (ii) a more complex argument engaging several primary and theoretical texts (7-8 pp.), (iii) an innovative researched argument on a topic of the student’s choosing (10-12 pp.), and (iv) a short, flexible final assignment due the day before Dean’s Date in January and May.
+The major assignments include (i) a short critical argument engaging 2-3 primary and theoretical texts (5-6 pp.), (ii) a more complex argument engaging diverse kinds of evidence and methodologies as the student organizes and intervenes in a scholarly conversation (7-8 pp.), (iii) an innovative researched argument on a topic of the student’s choosing (10-12 pp.), and (iv) a short, final assignment aimed at a less specialized audience and due the day before Dean’s Date in January and May.

-- Because the primary focus of the Writing Seminar is on the students’ own writing, assigned readings are limited to approximately 500 pages per term and include a variety of sources: those serving as a primary focus of analysis, as well as contextual, theoretical, and critical texts.
-In addition to the assigned readings and drafts in progress, students read sources that they locate independently for the research essay.
+- Because the primary focus of the Writing Seminar is on the students’ own writing, course readings are limited to approximately 300 pages per term and include a variety of sources: those serving as a primary focus of analysis, as well as contextual, theoretical, and critical texts.
+In addition to these assigned readings and peer drafts, students read sources that they locate independently for the research essay.

 Writing Program directors work closely with new faculty in the Spring and Summer to design courses that will have broad appeal to incoming freshmen while providing opportunities for intensive engagement and exploration.
 Students enroll in Writing Seminars by ranking their top 8 choices; an optimization software program places students by balancing preferences and availability.
 Careful course design is essential to ensure that students across the different seminars share a common experience of intensive writing.
 Accommodating the complexity of students’ schedules requires that many Writing Seminars be scheduled in the early morning or in the evening.

-All new faculty meet for three intensive days of teaching workshops at the end of May, meet for two additional days of training in the Fall, and participate in a Teaching Workshop series in the Fall term.
+All new faculty meet for three intensive days of teaching workshops at the end of May, meet for two additional days of training in the Fall, and participate in an ongoing Pedagogy in Practice series in the Fall term.
 The full faculty convenes for a Fall retreat in September.
-Faculty also participate in a range of faculty development workshops focused on honing a coherent writing pedagogy, using shared grading standards, and teaching research skills, among other things.
+Faculty also participate in a range of faculty development workshops and working groups focused on honing a coherent writing pedagogy, using shared grading standards, and teaching research skills, among other things.

 The directors visit classes and meet with faculty to discuss student writing (including comments and grades) and student course evaluations.
 All new faculty are required to submit teaching portfolios for review midway through the year.
-Faculty are organized into “mentoring pairs” to exchange class visits.
-To encourage teaching innovation and exchange, faculty have access to a password-protected Blackboard site that serves as an archive of teaching materials, from sample syllabi to lesson plans to assignments.
+Faculty also exchange feedback and class visits throughout the year. .
+In addition,we keep an archive of teaching materials on Blackboard to serve as inspiration as you develop your courses, ranging from sample syllabi and grading worksheets, to lesson plans, library exercises, and examples of student writing.

 The work of the Writing Seminars is complemented by the Writing Program’s other core initiatives:

 The Writing Center.
 The Writing Center offers all Princeton undergraduate and graduate students free one-on-one conferences with experienced fellow writers trained to consult on assignments in any discipline.
 Writing Center Fellows work with students at any stage in the writing process: brainstorming ideas, developing a thesis, structuring an argument, or revising a draft.
-They also offer feedback on oral presentations.
-Special appointments are available for independent research projects, grant proposals, and for students participating in the Freshman Scholars Institute or applying to medical school.
-The Writing Center’s staff of 85 experienced undergraduate and graduate student Fellows holds over 5,000 conferences per year.
+They also offer feedback on oral presentations, grant proposals, cover letters, and personal statements.
+The Writing Center’s staff of 80-85 experienced undergraduate and graduate student Fellows holds over 5,500 conferences per year.
 Writing Center conferences complement, but do not replace, the mentorship students receive from their teachers and advisors.

 Writing in Science and Engineering (WSE).
 Recognizing the special challenges of writing about technical subjects, the Princeton Writing Program has developed Writing in Science and Engineering (WSE), an initiative for writers in science, engineering, and other quantitative fields such as economics, sociology, and political science.
 Each year, WSE offers several sections of two non-credit graduate half-term courses—WRI 501, for early graduate students on reading and writing about the scientific literature, and WRI 502, for advanced graduate students in the early stages of drafting a research article for publication.
 In addition, the WSE program offers a wide array of writing workshops designed specifically for writers working in quantitative disciplines.

 Writing Across the University.
 Writing is integral to intellectual pursuits of every kind, whether in the humanities, the social or natural sciences, mathematics, or engineering.
-In that spirit, the Writing Program enhances the culture of writing across the University through a range of partnerships, including Dissertation Boot Camps, in collaboration with the Graduate School; support for JP and Senior Thesis writers in collaboration with the Director of Undergraduate Research and the Residential Colleges; and Ways of Knowing Seminars, in collaboration with the Freshman Scholars Institute.
-The Writing Program also offers consultations with faculty and graduate student instructors on integrating writing into courses, designing effective assignments, grading and commenting on student work, and preparing upperclassmen for the JP and Thesis.
+In that spirit, the Writing Program collaborates through a range of partnerships with the Graduate School, the Office of Undergraduate Research, and the Freshman Scholars Institute.
+Initiatives include Dissertation Boot Camps, workshops for JP and Senior Thesis writers, feedback and preparation for Princeton Research Day participants, and programming for FSI students.
+The Writing Program is available to consult with departmental faculty and graduate student instructors on integrating writing into courses, designing effective assignments, grading and commenting on student work, and preparing upperclassmen for the JP and Thesis.

 Princeton Writing Program